DeltaSignum/Dynamic-Zero/DIY/BUILD.md

 The parts shown below are the parts used for this build.

-> **Sourcing note:** The links below point to parts used for the reference build.
-> AliExpress listings may change or disappear over time.
-The photographs and
+> > **Important:** Before ordering the loudspeaker driver, contact the author to confirm the currently recommended model.
+Supplier listings may change over time.
-> specifications in this guide remain the reference.

 ---

 ## 1. Parts and Materials